Bonzo the Dog

 Bonzo the Dog is a fictional cartoon character first created in 1922 by British comic strip artist George Studdy.
 The pup quickly rose to popularity in the 1920s.
-He starred in one of the world’s first cartoons, became an inspiration for mass-marketed merchandise, and became a favourite among children and adults.
+He starred in one of the world's first cartoons, inspired mass-marketed merchandise, and became a favourite among children and adults.

 Creation

 In 1912 George Studdy signed a contract with The Sketch to produce a weekly full-page drawing.
-Bonzo originally first appeared in several of Studdy’s sketches in 1922 in "The Sketch" magazine.
+Bonzo originally first appeared in several of Studdy's sketches in 1922 in "The Sketch" magazine.
 When war broke out, he was commissioned by Gaumont to produce a series of short films called “Studdy’s War Studies.”
 Studdy later introduced Bonzo into his sketches.
 Other "Studdy Dogs" had previously appeared in The Sketch, Pearson's Magazine, Bemrose Prints, Bystander, Holly Leaves, and Tatler.
 Bonzo also made appearances in The American Weekly, Fantasio, and Tit-Bits.

 Bonzo the Dog had a lovable vibe and look.
 He was a white, chubby dog with a droopy face and saggy skin.
 He had big blue eyes and expressive ears which communicated his feeling to the audience through either film or sketch.
 He had one black ear and one white, some small black spots on his body, and a short, stubby tail.

 Created around the same time as similar cartoons like Felix the Cat, Bonzo quickly became a popular icon not only in the United Kingdom, but was one of the first cartoon characters to be loved around the globe.

-Some of Studdy’s most famous Bonzo sketches include: “Bonzo discovers the Bonzosaurous egg,” “Bonzo recognizes a lost brother,” “Bonzo finds a trace of his ancestral courage in an old tapestry,” “Bonzo finds his Father – and wonders where the cash went.”
+Some of Studdy's most famous Bonzo sketches include: “Bonzo discovers the Bonzosaurous egg,” “Bonzo recognizes a lost brother,” “Bonzo finds a trace of his ancestral courage in an old tapestry,” “Bonzo finds his Father – and wonders where the cash went.”
 There were all drafted in 1924 as part of the sketch series “Bonzo in search of his forefathers.”

 Bonzo's stage debut was in 1923 in Jack Buchanan's production of "Battling Butler" at London's Adelphi Theatre, followed by "From Dover Street to Dixie" at the London Pavilion.
 George Atterbury played the part of Bonzo in a velvet dog costume in both productions.
 He also appeared alongside Lupino Lane in pantomime.

-Bonzo’s film career launched in 1924 at the Marble Arch Pavilion with the premier of the first of 26 cartoons, “Sausage Snatching Sensation.”
+Bonzo's film career launched in 1924 at the Marble Arch Pavilion with the premier of the first of 26 cartoons, “Sausage Snatching Sensation.”
 Brian White was one of the New Era Films Ltd. animation team and went on to work on Pathe's Jerry the Tyke film series in 1925.

 Bonzo, wearing a set of headphones, became associated with the Crosley Pup, an affordable mass-produced AM radio introduced by Powel Crosley Jr. in the United States in 1925.
 Years later, both Bonzo commercial items and Crosley Pup radios became valuable as collectibles.
 A paper mâché Crosley Bonzo is on display at the Smithsonian Institution in Washington, D.C.